-On our Management Open Courses, we often find the most interesting discussions revolve around the section on Leadership styles, because many people have heard about them but haven’t really learned enough about them to build their knowledge and awareness of how to change styles when necessary.
+On our Management Training Courses we often find the most interesting discussions revolve around the section on Leadership styles, because many people have heard about them but haven’t really learned enough about them to build their knowledge and awareness of how to change styles when necessary.

 On the programme, we discuss that there are many styles you can choose from but it’s generally the situation itself that will dictate which style you should adopt.
 Here’s a resume of what we discuss: